No one is born rich. Okay, some people are, but for the rest of us spending an obscene amount of money on a watch is simply out of the question.

 Slim on the wrist and brimming with 70s charm, the PRX is a versatile piece that’s perfect for both casual wear and more formal occasions.
 The satin-brushed case and bracelet are very classy, and it boasts 100m of water resistance.

 Like many watches on this wrist, the Tissot PRX is available in a variety of dial colours, as well as with either quartz or automatic movements.
-The latter, however, come in above the $1,000 mark, as does the recently-released chronograph variant of this popular watch.
+The latter, however, comes in above the $1,000 mark, as does the recently-released chronograph variant of this popular watch.

 Marathon Pilot’s Navigator